MicrosoftDocs/learn/learn-pr/azure/advanced-modeling-patterns-azure-cosmos-db/includes/8-exercise-denormalizing-aggregates.md

 1. Next type **CTRL + G** then enter **549**.
 1. This function deletes the new sales order and updates the customer record.
 1. Here you can see the code first retrieve the customer record, then decrement `salesOrderCount` by 1.
 1. Next is the call to `CreateTransactionalBatch()`.
-Again the logical partition key value is passed in but this time `DeleteItem()` is called with the order id and `ReplaceItem()` is called with the updated customer record.
+Again the logical partition key value is passed in but this time `DeleteItem()` is called with the order ID and `ReplaceItem()` is called with the updated customer record.

 ## View the code for our top 10 customers query